VladimirBeauge/CPU-Ping-Reporter/README.md

 4. Repeat 3 times EACH

 # Experiment 3
-## This should measure the CPU usuage while sending a DDOS attack through Metasploit
+## This should measure the CPU usage while undergoing a DDOS attack through Metasploit
 1. Run mpstat on all machines for 20 minutes to collect data on CPU behavior
 2. Use metasploit on machine A to hit machine B for 1 hour
 3. Keep running mpstat for 20 minutes to collect data on CPU behavior